 Look for a shiny flat spot on a belt keeper or bracket.
 This is an indication you have an area rubbing against a piece of metal.
 Once you identify the part that is causing your shredded belt problem, adjust the part so it no longer rubs.

 If the cause happens to be a bracket with a bushing, you may be able to replace the bushing.
 Sometimes you must replace the bracket assembly when the manufacturer only sells the part in this way.

-Bad Bearings in the Pulleys on a Gravely Mower
+Bad Bearings in the Pulleys

 A pulley may no longer sit flat and parallel to the mower deck when the bearing is bad.
 A pulley with a bad bearing can cause one side of your pulley to sit higher off the deck than the other.